-- Front forks, front tire and valve, rim, brake calliper and discs.
-Look for oil seepage around fork seals; check for nails or embedded items in tire tread; check tire tread depth/wear; check tire pressure; look for rim dents or loose spokes if applicable; look for fluid leaks at brake calliper; inspect brake disc for dint/bends or uneven wear.
+- Front forks, front tire and valve, rim, brake caliper and discs.
+Look for oil seepage around fork seals; check for nails or embedded items in tire tread; check tire tread depth/wear; check tire pressure; look for rim dents or loose spokes if applicable; look for fluid leaks at brake caliper; inspect brake disc for dint/bends or uneven wear.

 - Clutch lever, brake lever, switches, cables, and throttle – Check for clutch cable wear and smooth operation.
 Check brake lever and that front brake system is working.
 Check brake fluid levels (window) both front and rear.
 Twist throttle to check for good movement and spring back.
 Check engine kill switch operates smoothly.